rolod0x/rolod0x/SECURITY.md

 - `scripting`: Required when the user presses the search hotkey, to execute the content script which displays the modal dialog for searching the address book.
-The code executing the script is
-  here:
+This happens within an `<iframe>` inserted by a content script into a shadow root element inside the DOM.
+The same mechanism also requires the `activeTab` permission listed above.
+The code executing the script is here:

   <https://github.com/aspiers/rolod0x/blob/372582fdfe534ea51907be362e782008b75c559c/src/pages/background/index.ts#L49-L52>